anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/transfers_to_ethereum.md

 need to wait until a Merkle tree root is signed for a tree that includes all the transactions they wish to relay.

+The Ethereum smart contracts won't keep track of this signed Merkle root.
+Instead, part of the proof of correct batching is submitting a root to the contracts that is signed by quorum of validators.
+Since the smart contracts can trust such a signed root, it can then use the root to verify inclusion proofs.

 ### Bridge Pool validity predicate

 The Bridge Pool will have associated storage under the control of a native